- Rather than heating the air, infrared systems heat objects directly

 - Retains heat well – Since infrared heaters warm solid objects, it’s able to retain heat better than central heating systems (a system that’s notoriously bad for heat easily escaping through draughts)

-- No noise pollution – Infrared heaters don’t have fans, which means they stay silent whilst generating heat
+- No noise pollution – Infrared heaters don’t have fans, so they stay silent while generating heat.

-- Can have health benefits – Infrared heating doesn’t circulate air like conventional heating systems do, which can be beneficial for people with asthma.
+- Can have health benefits – Infrared heating doesn’t circulate air like conventional heating systems, which can benefit people with asthma.
 Infrared supplier Heschel published a case study about this benefit.
-The individual in the study claimed that after installing infrared heating, the house was no longer damp and he “is certain that his children’s asthma problems have significantly reduced since the renovation”
+The individual in the study claimed that after installing infrared heating, the house was no longer damp, and he “is certain that his children’s asthma problems have significantly reduced since the renovation.”

 - There can’t be any obstructions – To feel the true benefits of the heating panel, there shouldn’t be anything in front of them, which is not always easy to achieve

-- They can’t fully replace a boiler – Given infrared panels can’t heat water, and gas boilers can, they won’t be able to fully replace a boiler.
+- They can’t fully replace a boiler—Given that infrared panels can’t heat water, while gas boilers can, they won’t be able to fully replace a boiler.
 You’ll probably have to look into another green option, such as solar thermal heating, to get hot water.
-That said, some companies are starting to change this by looking into infrared-water-heating technology, so watch this space
+Some companies are starting to change this by looking into infrared-water-heating technology, so watch this space.

 Are infrared panels eco-friendly?

 Infrared heating panels are far more eco-friendly than gas and oil boilers, as they rely on electricity.
-But this doesn’t necessarily make them green, because electricity in most countries is generated with fossil fuels.
+However, this doesn’t necessarily make them green, as electricity in most countries is generated with fossil fuels.
 For example, in August 2022, 47.7% of electricity was generated from natural gas.

-But if a user has a renewable energy tariff, or has a set of solar panels on their roof, they’ll be able to use 100% clean heat.
+But if a user has a renewable energy tariff or a set of solar panels on their roof, they can use 100% clean heat.
 You can learn more about this in our helpful guide: Can Solar Panels Heat A House In The UK?

-On top of this, infrared panel owners can use less energy heating their homes, thanks to the panels’ high efficiency rating – some of the best infrared panels on the market have a rating of 100%.
+In addition, infrared panel owners can use less energy heating their homes, thanks to the panels’ high-efficiency rating—some of the best-infrared panels on the market have a 100% rating.

 How popular is infrared heating in the UK?